Querelle of Brest: Sexuality

 While most of Querelle's sexual partners are men, he is more aroused by power than by people.
 Genet writes that Querelle views sex as an act of either domination or submission, and so treats his partners as objects that exist for the sole purpose of enacting his sadomasochistic fantasies of power and punishment.

 He has at least a passing interest in women; in one of the novel's main conflicts, he competes with his brother Robert for Madame Lysiane, Robert's mistress and the proprietess of a brothel they both visit.
-Even then, however, Querelle's pursuit of her is completely self-serving, a ploy to get the best of his brother.
+Even then, Querelle's pursuit of her is completely self-serving, a ploy to get the best of his brother.

 His mysterious, brooding persona and sexual ambiguity make him an object of fascination and attraction to everyone in his orbit, especially Madame Lysiane and Lieutenant Seblon, his closeted superior officer.
 While not completely understanding who or what he is, the people in his life find themselves inescapably drawn to him, often at their own peril.